trust-mfn-berlin/animals-as-objects/vault/material.silkworm-in-papier-mache.md

 [^2]: On Auzoux’ models, see Grob, Bart. _The World of Auzoux: Models of Man and Beast in Papier-Mâché_.
 Leiden: Museum Boerhaave, 2000; Cocks, Margret Maria.
 “Dr Louis Auzoux and His Collection of Papier-Mâché Flowers, Fruits and Seeds”. _Journal of the History of Collections_ 26, no. 2 (2014): 229-248; Olszewski, Margret Maria.
 “Dr. Auzoux’ Botanical Teaching Models and Medical Education at the Universities of Glasgow and Aberdeen”. _Studies in History and Philosophy of Science.
 Part C_ 42, no. 3 (2011): 285-296.

 [^3]: Cf. “Modell, Raupe, Seidenspinner”.
-Humboldt University database entry, no date, https://www.sammlungen.hu-berlin.de/objekte/zoologische-lehrsammlung/8322/ (03.01.2022).
+Database entry of the Humboldt-Universität zu Berlin, no date, https://www.sammlungen.hu-berlin.de/objekte/zoologische-lehrsammlung/8322/ (03.01.2022).

 [^4]: Cf. Dr. L. Wittmack. _Allgemeiner Katalog des königlichen landwirthschaftlichen Museums zu Berlin_, Berlin: Verlagsbuchhandlung Wiegandt und Hempel, 1869: 108f.
 The model was purchased from Auzoux for 66 talers, and it is highly likely that it then moved to Invalidenstraße 42 when the United Agricultural Teaching Institute and Museum (Vereinigtes landwirthschaftliches Lehr-Institut und Museum) was built in 1880.